 Each member school recognises the value in coming together as a group of schools.
 Our shared vision will enable our school staff to work together.
 For example, at our last meeting we looked at standards of, and ideas for improving, writing.
 We could also in the future share staff training.
 There will also be opportunity for professional challenge across the schools.

 All seven schools will keep their unique ethos and will strive to promote and secure outstanding school improvement and raise standards for the children in their schools.
 Membership of the Partnership does not mean that we have become one school or a group of schools in an ‘academy chain’.
 Each school will retain their own identity, governing body and school budget.

 Barnet Local Authority (LA) still retain a strategic and monitoring role and is responsible for ensuring the quality assurance of each partnership’s devolved school improvement functions.
 When partnerships develop to the extent that they effectively monitor and challenge each other, the LA may not monitor individual schools directly but check the arrangements within each partnership to ensure consistent quality, robust challenge and timely intervention across all partnerships.
 We will keep you informed of how our partnership develops.

 - We have a partnership with the Institute of Education and take students for work experience.

 - We work with the Barnet school partnership for school sport to get involved with inter school competitions

 - We are involved in cross Barnet competitions and festivals – music festivals, dance festival, athletics competitions, netball and football tournaments and matches

 - We moderate our pupil work with other Barnet schools in order to ensure accuracy of levelling.
 We have worked with Brunswick Park School, Osidge School, Coppetts Wood School, Trent School to do this.

-- We are part of Barnet Partnership for School Improvement and through this we have access to training, advisors and links with other schools
+- We are part of Barnet Education and Learning Service (BELS) and through this we have access to training, advisors and links with other schools